singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 build and storage pairs can be added here.
 If you would like to discuss adding a builder and storage pair, please [open an issue](https://www.github.com/singularityhub/sregistry).

 Don't forget to go back to the [install docs](https://singularityhub.github.io/sregistry/install-settings) where you left off.
+This quick start will walk through setting up custom storage using

-## Quick Start
+[Google Cloud Build](https://singularityhub.github.io/sregistry-cli/client-google-build)

-This quick start will walk through setting up custom storage using [Google Cloud Build](https://singularityhub.github.io/sregistry-cli/client-google-build) and [Google Storage](https://singularityhub.github.io/sregistry-cli/client-google-storage) as an endpoint.
+and [Google Storage](https://singularityhub.github.io/sregistry-cli/client-google-storage) as an endpoint.

-### Configure sregistry
+## Configure sregistry

 By default, google build is disabled.
 To configure sregistry to use Google Cloud build and Storage, in settings/config.py you can enable the plugin by